Due to the significant uncertainties in summer courses and research planning caused by Covid-19, this call has been extended to 29 May 2020.

 - Training courses or workshops with topics relevant to the EuroMarine domain, both in Europe and globally (organised by EuroMarine members or external courses/workshops).

 - Any type, on-site as well as e-learning/online courses.

 - There is no limit to the duration of the activity, but it must run and be completed between 1 June 2020 – 30 September 2021.
 Please note that while we are honouring the original course dates, due to the extension those choosing courses that begin the first week of June 2020 may not know whether their application has been successful or not until after the course has begun.

 APPLICANTS - ELIGIBILITY CRITERIA

-- Young scientists: PhD students or individuals undertaking their first post-doctorate contract are eligible for this funding.
+- Young scientists: PhD students or scholars holding a post-doctorate position within 5 years of their PhD contract are eligible for this funding.

 - Only one application per individual per call.
 There is no limit on how many young scientists per organisation can apply but a maximum of three individuals from any one organisation can be awarded grants in any one call round.

 Applications must be submitted by email to fellowshipseuromarinenetwork [dot] eu.
 All applications will receive a confirmation email acknowledging submission.
 If a confirmation is not received within 2 working days, please send a follow-up e-mail to ensure your application was received.